Yaraslaut/form/README.md

 ```

-If you want to apply some pattern to the formatting of enum value name
+Use lambda to format enum values following your pattern.

 ``` c++
 void EnumToString() {